This article was edited on January 31st, 2019

 Amantha and fellow apprentice Joseph collaborating in a workshop.

-After participating in the digital marketing apprenticeship from August 2016-2017, Amantha has increased her marketing skill set and taken on more responsibilities in her role at Roger Christian.
+After participating in the digital marketing apprenticeship from August 2016-2017, Amantha increased her marketing skill set and taken on more responsibilities in her role at Roger Christian.
 She even developed her own personal website to showcase her portfolio and publishes regularly on her blog for young professionals.
 We asked Amantha a few questions on her journey through apprenticeship and digital marketing career acceleration.

 What did your career path look like right out of college?